 The app was designed to teach not only medical and other health professional students but also for practicing health professionals wanting to expand their knowledge of Te Reo so they could understand more words and terms that a Māori patient may use without needing to ask for a translation.

-"We're hoping its fun and relaxing and you'd want to do it sitting out in the sun on a Sunday afternoon," said Pitama.
-"It's professional development opportunity that is designed to be done at your own pace."
+"We're hoping it's fun and relaxing and you'd want to do it sitting out in the sun on a Sunday afternoon," said Pitama.
+"It's a professional development opportunity that is designed to be done at your own pace."

 Pitama said their research had shown that the use of Te Reo by clinicians was seen as a quality indicator by Māori patients.
-She said one reason was that it was validating for Māori patients and secondly it showed clinicians readiness to engage in Te Reo and the aspects of being Māori that are important to that patient, including using words that they feel better expresses their symptoms or the context of their illness.
+She said one reason was that it was validating for Māori patients and secondly it showed a clinician's readiness to engage in Te Reo and the aspects of being Māori that were important to that patient, including using words that they felt better expressed their symptoms or the context of their illness.
 "Lastly it helps us develop a better relationship with patients and increases our sensitivity to do the most appropriate assessment with the patient," said Pitama who said that sensitivity would also help inform a patient's management plan.

 When to use Te Reo?

 Clinicians are always encouraged to be patient-led about when, or if, to use Te Reo terms with patients, said Pitama.

 "We always teach clinicians to always start with 'kia ora' as that always opens the door to letting that person know you are ready to speak Te Reo – even if they don't say 'kia ora' back."
 From then on in it is patient-led – so if a patient uses a Te Reo term then clinicians are encouraged to use that Te Reo back in the right sentence or context.
 "Or you ask for clarification on what that word means and then you use it in a sentence."